Hostile Environment Sexual Harassment—It’s Not Just the Monday Blues

 If you experience hostile environment sexual harassment firsthand and you’re not sure what to do about it, DoNotPay can help.
 Dealing with such an issue is extremely stressful as you might not know what the appropriate course of action is or whether you might risk losing your job if you go too far.
 Things can get worse if the harassment continues outside of your office on social media and other platforms.

 DoNotPay created an option that makes the first step in standing up against harassment simple and effective:

-- Log into your DoNotPay account in your web browser or iPhone app
+- Log into your DoNotPay account in your web browser

 - Hit Relationship Protection

 - When the chatbot starts a conversation, choose Safety and Stalking

 - Answer the chatbot’s questions regarding your case

 - Feel free to add any information you find important to you

 DoNotPay virtual legal team will pick the best course of action for your problem and provide you with documents that can help you stop the harassment.
 Some solutions may include a cease and desist letter.
 In case you’re trying to stop a stalker that harasses you online, DoNotPay can reach out to social media representatives to report the perpetrator.
 The online platform should block the harasser.